facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    The MySQL Preference Pane shows the current status of the MySQL server, showing stopped (in red) if the server is not running and running (in green) if the server has already been started.
-The preference pane will also show the current setting for whether the MySQL server has been set to start up automatically.
+The preference pane also shows the current setting for whether the MySQL server has been set to start automatically.

      * To start MySQL using the preference pane:
        Click Start MySQL Server.
 You may be prompted for the username